 So...
 I've been mulling this post over for a while.
 At least a week, maybe more.
 The reason I didn't post right away is because it's a little more personal than I tend to allow myself to be, especially on this blog.
 I want to keep this place fun, and happy and exciting, not drag it down with momentary insecurity.
 However, most of the thoughts have to do with what this blog is all about, or what I wanted it to be about when I started it.
 So... here we go!

-It is HARD to balance being myself with maybe attempting to win people over enough to allow them to eventually let them show me my professional side.
+It is HARD to balance being myself and my professional side.
 Because, yes, I do have a professional side!
-It's just that sometimes I feel like Su Pollard in Hi-De-Hi, chasing the dream of becoming a Yellowcoat, but remaining the maid forever!
+It's just that sometimes I feel like Su Pollard in Hi-De-Hi, chasing the dream of becoming a Yellowcoat but remaining the maid forever!
 (Very British Reference - have a Wikipedia link)

 I guess the main point of all this is to say...
 I'm not that cool.
-Not nearly as cool as all the others who interview kickass people.
-I like cheesy pop, still listen to the occasional boyband, remember all the moves to Macarena, and can Gangnam Style with the kids.
+Not nearly as cool as all the other people who interview kickass people.
+I like cheesy pop, still listen to the occasional boyband, and I remember all the moves to Macarena.
 But that's not all of who I am.
 Gimme full on headbanging, bouncing off the walls metal, and I'm there too.
 And serious stuff?
 Sure, I like to inject some humour into my work, but don't think I can't get out there and stand up for the things that matter.
 Occasional rambling aside - I'm pretty good at what I do.
-So, if I sometimes have a crazy, "OH MY GOD, THIS IS SO AWESOME" moment, or I stumble over my words, or giggle, or talk too much... that's because I have a lot of enthusiasm for the people I believe in.
+So, if I sometimes have a crazy, "OH MY GOD, THIS IS SO AWESOME" moment, or I over-tweet, or I stumble over my words, or giggle, or talk too much... that's because I have a lot of enthusiasm for the people I believe in.
 I want everyone to know.
 I want to spread the word with as many people as possible.

 But when it comes to conducting interviews...
 I got it covered.